Photo of the Week – UFO

 Step 1: Colour Grading

 Until recently I have done any split toning of my images in Lightroom.
-Split toning means adding a different colour to the shadows and highlights.
+Split toning means adding a different colour to you shadows and highlights.
 In this case I went for a cool greeny blue in the dark areas of the image and a warm yellowy orange in the highlights using Solid Colour adjustment layers and the Blend If options in Photoshop’s Layer Styles.

 Step 2: Beam of light

 This is just a selection drawn with the polygonal lasso tool on a new layer, filled with white and Gaussian blurred.
 The thing that that makes it more believable is the fact it done on three layers, each is a slightly narrower, slightly brighter, slightly less blurred beam.